Sinai factors of nonsingular systems: Bernoulli shifts and Anosov flows: Near optimal Sinai factors

 \subsection{A Kakutani equivalent coding}

 Recall that by Kakutani's theorem \cite{MR23331}, we have that two infinite direct product measures $\mu$ and $\nu$ on $A^{\Z}$ satisfying the Doeblin condition are equivalent if and only if

 Note that Kakutani's theorem can be used to identify which Bernoulli shifts are nonsingular and which Bernoulli shifts are equivalent to stationary ones.
-One can imagine a coin flipper who progressively get better at flipping a coin, but does not get better so quickly that their flips are indistinguishable from iid ones.
-Notice that in the simple case where $A = \ns{0,1}$, and $\rho_n(0) = \tfrac{1}{2} -a_n$, with $a_n \sim |n|^{-\tfrac{1}{2}}$, it is easy to see that $\rho$ is nonsingular and is not be equivalent to the product measure $(\tfrac{1}{2}, \tfrac{1}{2})^{\Z}$, but by Theorem \ref{near}, it still has an iid factor of entropy almost $H(\tfrac{1}{2})$.
-These nonsingular Bernoulli shifts were also studied in \cite{VaesWahl}, where the theory provides simple examples nonsingular conservative Bernoulli shifts that do not admit an absolutely continuous invariant measure; see also \cite[Theorem 3]{KoSooFactors}.
+One can imagine a coin flipper who progressively gets better at flipping a coin, but does not get better so quickly that their flips are indistinguishable from iid ones.

 We will say that a statement holds for a product measure $\mu$ modulo or up to Kakutani equivalence if there is an equivalent measure $\nu$ for which the corresponding statement holds.
-A key idea in our proof of Theorem \ref{studia} is that although a Bernoulli shift may not not given by independent and identical observations, non-identical observations can be combined in a way to yield identical observations, up to Kakutani equivalence.
-Specifically, we adapted von Neumann's observation that one can simulate a fair coin from a possibly biased coin, using what is now commonly referred to as rejection sampling \cite{vonNeumann1951}; flip the biased coin twice: if we get $HT$ we report this as $H$ and if we get $TH$, we report this as a $T$, and we are repeat this procedure if we get either $HH$ or $TT$.
+A key idea in our proof of Theorem \ref{studia} is that although a Bernoulli shift may not be given by independent and identical observations, non-identical observations can be combined in a way to yield identical observations, up to Kakutani equivalence.
+Specifically, we adapted von Neumann's observation that one can simulate a fair coin from a possibly biased coin, using what is now commonly referred to as rejection sampling \cite{vonNeumann1951}; flip the biased coin twice: if we get HT, we report this as H and if we get TH, we report this as a T, and we are to repeat this procedure if we get either HH or TT.
 We remark that in the nonsingular setting, we are faced with the added difficulty of using different coins for each flip.

 Given a product measure $\rho=\bigotimes_{i\in\Z}\rho_i$, we let $\rho_i^{\inseq k}$ be the probability measure on $A^k$ distributed as $(\rho_i,\ldots,\rho_{i+k-1})$; we will use the notation $\rho_i^{\inprod k} = (\rho_i, \ldots, \rho_i)$ to denote the $k$-fold product of the measure $\rho_i$.
 An important fact we will exploit is that the sequence of measures $\rho_i^{\inseq k}$ and $\rho_i^{\inprod k}$ are equivalent, in the sense of Kakutani; see Lemma \ref{lem: Kakuuu} and also \cite[Theorem 20]{KoSooFactors}.
 Some of the proofs and lemmas are concerned with demonstrating that we can substitute a more difficult statement involving $\rho_i^{\inseq k}$ with a simpler statement involving $\rho_i^{\inprod k}$.
 If $Q$ is a probability measure and $B$ is a measurable subset, then the probability measure given by